-- a. spill material,
+- i. spill material,

-- b. spill volume,
+- ii. spill volume,

-- c. measures taken to prevent the spill material to gain access to any water body.
+- iii. measures taken to prevent the spill material to gain access to any water body.

 This special condition does not relieve the permittee from its responsibility to obtain the corresponding permits from the EQB's Land Pollution Control Area and other state and federal agencies, if any.